Vincent F. Coviello, Oral and Maxillofacial Surgeon

 Daniel B. Bostock, Oral and Maxillofacial Surgeon

-Dr. Bostock was born in Medford, Oregon and grew up in beautiful Cache Valley Utah.
+Dr. Bostock was born in Medford, Oregon and grew up in beautiful Cache Valley, Utah.
 He attended Utah State University and pursued undergraduate major degrees in Biology and Psychology and minor degrees in Business and Portuguese.
 He then attended the University of California, San Francisco, where he received his Doctorate in Dental Surgery.
-After dental school, he completed a General Practice Residency at the prestigious Houston Texas Medical Center and gained additional training in facial trauma, maxillofacial prosthodontics and general anesthesia.
-He then pursued an additional 4 years of specialization in Oral and Maxillofacial Surgery through Howard University Hospital including surgical experience at the Washington DC VA, Washington Hospital Center, Winchester Hospital, and Anne Arundel Hospital, becoming very proficient in teeth extractions, implants and advanced bone grafting, orthognathic surgery and TMJ disorders.
-His training also included facial plastics training at Georgetown Hospital and pediatric anesthesia at Children’s National Medical Center.
+After dental school, he completed a General Practice Residency at the prestigious Houston Texas Medical Center and gained additional training in facial trauma, maxillofacial prosthodontics, implants and general anesthesia.
+He then pursued an additional 4 years of specialization in Oral and Maxillofacial Surgery through Howard University Hospital including surgical experience at the Washington, DC Veterans Affairs Hospital, Washington Hospital Center, Winchester Hospital, and Anne Arundel Hospital becoming very proficient in tooth extractions, implants, advanced bone grafting, orthognathic surgery and TMJ disorders.
+His training also included facial plastics at Georgetown Hospital and pediatric anesthesia at Children’s National Medical Center.

-During residency, Dr. Bostock was awarded the Chief Resident Award among all residents and really enjoys teaching and breaking down procedures.
-Consultations and meeting patients is one of his favorite aspects of his profession.
+During residency, Dr. Bostock was chosen among all surgical residents and awarded the Chief Resident Award due to his surgical skills and attention to education.
+He enjoys teaching and simply explaining complex procedures to residents and patients.
+Interacting with patients is his favorite aspect of the profession.